krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 <!-- # we want a model where the variance of the random beach effects differs between low vs. high exposure beaches. -->
 <!-- # how do we do that?? -->
 <!-- ``` -->

-In the homework, you will a consider a model with both random intercepts and slopes, and in which the mean intercept and slope depends on the exposure of the beach.